gwdawson/twitter-custom-source-label/README.md

 - [x] On line 10 set the value of "device_1" to your application name and Save.
 - [x] Open ".env" in your IDE or Text Editor, paste your Twitter API keys and Access Tokens and Save.

-## Installing Python and Requirements
+## Installing Python And Requirements

 - [x] Go to [Python Downloads](https://www.python.org/downloads/) and select the latest version for your device.
 - [x] Follow the setup guide until completely installed.